piratepenguin/valuetrition/README.md

 ## User Stories:

+#### Basics
 As a user, I want to create my own version of a certain food by inputting its nutrients and cost

-As a user, I want to be able to select a food and view its nutrients

-As a user, I want to be able to select a food and see its economical value
+As a user, I want to be able to select a food and view its nutrients and economical value

 As a user, I want to add a food to the log of foods I've eaten today

+#### Saving
+As a user, I want to my log to auto-save when I exit the application

-As a user, I want to be able to look over today's log
+As a user, I want the application to load my log when i open it